New updates as of July 2

 Hospitals must act swiftly

-CMS took a decisive step in advancing its mandatory alternative payment model: the Transforming Episode Accountability Model (TEAM).
+CMS took a decisive step in advancing its mandatory alternative payment model: TEAM.
 With the release of the federal fiscal year 2026 IPPS proposed rule and a confirmed list of 745 participating hospitals, TEAM is rapidly moving from planning to execution.

 The model holds hospitals accountable for Medicare Part A and B spending for 30-day episodes of care related to five major surgical procedures.
 If costs exceed CMS’ target prices, hospitals will be held financially accountable.

-The first wave of baseline data is here
+The first and second wave of baseline data is here

-CMS began releasing TEAM performance year 1 baseline data to the first wave of participating hospitals in May, with more hospitals expected to receive data throughout summer and fall.
+CMS began releasing TEAM PY1 baseline data to two cohorts of participating hospitals, with more hospitals expected to receive data in the fall.
 To access their data, hospitals must complete the CMS TEAM Data Request and Attestation Form (DRA) and Data Sharing Agreement (DSA) through the TEAM Participant Portal.

-The TEAM performance year 1 baseline data files include an episodes file, claims files for Medicare Part A and B settings of care and a preliminary target price file.
+The TEAM PY1 baseline data files include an episodes file, claims files for Medicare Part A and B settings of care and a preliminary target price file.
 It is important to note that the data CMS has distributed only includes episodes with an anchor admission end date through June 30, 2024, and is based upon CMS’ TEAM specifications from the IPPS FY 2025 final rule.

-In the fall, CMS will need to re-release the TEAM performance year 1 baseline period data to all participating hospitals.
+In the fall, CMS will need to re-release the TEAM PY1 baseline period data to all participating hospitals.
 They’ll do this to capture:

-the complete episode experience for the final year of the three-year baseline period for performance year 1 once there has been sufficient claims data run out; and
+the complete episode experience for the final year of the three-year baseline period for PY1 once there has been sufficient claims data run out; and

 any TEAM specifications that may change based on proposed updates in the IPPS FFY 2026 IPPS final rule, which will be published in August 2025.